deepanshs/mrsimulator/docs/introduction/getting_started.rst

         dipolar=SymmetricTensor(D=-2e4),  # in Hz
     )

+Couplings between Sites are specified using the indexes of the Sites in the list variable ``my_sites``.
 Now we have all the pieces needed to create the spin system.
 If you need to create an uncoupled spin system, omit the ``couplings`` attribute.

 .. plot::
     :context: close-figs